artyomtkachenko/mycv/README.md

 - Designed and implemented on premise Zero Downtime deployment solution.
 - Couched new team members to become DevOps gurus.
 - Successfully led a shift from Puppet to Ansible and Ruby to GoLang.
-- Implemented two factor authorization for Mcollective + ActiveMQ cluster.
+- Implemented two factor authorisation for Mcollective + ActiveMQ cluster.
 - Designed and implemented an automatic penetration testing framework to test internal & external NBN's applications.
 - Rolled out Ansible based solutions at NBN.
 - Migrated **all** non TLS/SSL protected endpoints to HTTPS endpoints.